Digitalization of Facility Equipment Operations Can Help Manufacturers Achieve Environmental Goals

 Using AI to monitor equipment and gather intelligence makes it easier to forecast equipment performance and lifespan before it is harmed or fails.
 This can aid facility management teams in more successfully performing preventative maintenance and addressing possible concerns before they become problems.

-Machine learning is unique in that, unlike condition-based maintenance, it does not rely on pre-programmed algorithms.
+Artificial Intelligent is unique in that, unlike condition-based maintenance, it does not rely on pre-programmed algorithms.
 Instead, it allows the computer to find patterns, trends, and insights from large aggregate data sets.
-Machine learning systems can also update models used to make analytical predictions on facility performance and efficiency since they leverage data obtained from Internet of Things (IoT)-enabled sensors.
+Artificial Intelligent systems can also update models used to make analytical predictions on facility performance and efficiency since they leverage data obtained from Internet of Things (IoT)-enabled sensors.

 How Facility Digitalization Improves Environmental Goals